opencord/openolt/README.md

 * The two executables will remain open in the terminals, unless they are put in background.

+## Inband ONL Note

+* Inband ONL image built by packaging Openolt debian package and some startup scripts.
+The startup scripts serve to enable inband channels, create inband tagged interfaces, install Openolt debian package and run dev_mgmt_daemon and Openolt services.
+* Startup script named "start_inband_oltservices.sh" will be executed in background after ONL installation.
+Script execution could be watched in a log file located in /var/log/startup.log.
+* Follow the procedure specified below in Build OpenOLT section to build integrated Inband ONL image.

 ### Connect from VOLTHA

 At the VOLTHA CLI, preprovision and enable the OLT: